 An offer negotiation process may comprise multiple rounds of negotiation.
 In each negotiation round offers and counter offers are exchanged.
 The exchanged negotiation offers can therefore be modeled as a rooted tree with a negotiable template as root node.
 Each negotiation offer in this negotiation tree is a counter offer to its parent node.
 Children of the root node are initial negotiation offers, since they are based on a negotiable template.
 Leaf nodes are negotiation offers where either no further negotiation is required or that are in the terminal rejected state.
 If a negotiation offer does not require further negotiation it can be one of the following cases:

-The negotiation offer is in the acceptable state and is used to create an agreement.
+The negotiation offer is in the acceptable state and is used to create an agreement (i.e., a negotiated offer).

 The negotiation participant does not follow this negotiation branch anymore, e.g. the participant decides that this negotiation branch does not lead to the expected results.